-(POTS) Conventional telephone service, usually consisting of a single telephone se and access to the public switched network.
+Conventional telephone service, usually consisting of a single telephone set and access to the public switched network.

 Point of Presence (POP)

 The physical access location within a LATA of a long distance or other interLATA common carrier.
-The OPO is the point to which the local telephone company terminates subscriber’s liens for long distance communications.
+The POP is the point to which the local telephone company terminates subscriber’s lines for long distance communications.

-An ISDN service that carriers 24 streams (channels) of information over a single set of telephone wires.
-Twenty three of the channels re called “bearer” or “B” channels, each with a transmission rate of up to 64Kps.
+An ISDN service that carries 24 streams (channels) of information over a single set of telephone wires.
+Twenty-three of the channels are called “bearer” or “B” channels, each with a transmission rate of up to 64Kps.
 The B channel can carry digitized voice, data, images, and video.
 The twenty-fourth channel is reserved for “signaling” and is called the “D” channel.
 The D channel also has a transmission rate of up to 64 Kbps.
 ISDN PRI is intended for termination to an ISDN equipped PBX or other ISDN equipped switch.

 Commonly referred to as a PBX, this is a telephone switch that is owned or leased by an end user customer.
 It is located entirely on a customer’s premises.
 A PBX allows internal dialing from station to station and supports connection to the public network for incoming and outgoing calls.
 PBX’s are generally designed for larger organizations.